 You contribute to saving the earth.

 According to the U.S Environmental Protection Agency (EPA), transportation is the largest source of greenhouse gas emissions.
 This finding means that whether you take public transportation or drive your own vehicle, you reduce greenhouse gas emissions and fossil fuel consumption by staying at home.
 You also cut down the use of paper since work is done digitally.
 Files are shared online, so no need to print and add to the mountain of trash in landfills.
 Also, since you are working from the comforts of your own home with your own utensils and tools, the use of single-use plastic cups, spoons, and forks decreases, so you don't contribute to the plastic crisis that the environment is currently facing.
 Not to mention, most company websites and digital work platforms are hosted on a dedicated server ark that uses green energy and is therefore wonderful for the environment․

 You are safer from the virus.

 Lockdowns may have been lifted in many places already, but the fact remains that the virus is still active and is mutating into different variants.
 It would be best if you stay careful not to get it and spread it to others.
 Staying at home will lessen your exposure to COVID-19.
 By working from home, you are earning money while staying safe.

 You can reduce distractions, making you more productive.

 When you are in a home office, it is easier to get into the zone because of fewer distractions like colleagues, long team meetings, or random office noise.
+Remote work is a boon to many people especially those who are introverts or people who feel disengaged or stressed out at their workplace.
+Such individuals benefit from working remotely the most since not only are they safe but they are also more productive.
 This advantage is highly beneficial, especially for those whose work requires high concentration and deep thinking.